GTD the Trello way revisited

 label:”Next Action” which should show all the tasks we marked as Next Action.

-To measure your progress you can search for -is:open (Which return cards that have been archived).
+To measure your progress you can search for -is:open (which returns cards that have been archived).

 I will continue posting my shortcuts.
 But I hope that you find this as a good starting point for you.